-The chair of the Expert Panel confirms the final assessment of the Expert Panel in the online rating system of the Icelandic Centre for Research.
+The chair of the Expert Panel confirms the final assessment of the Expert Panel in the online rating system of Rannís.

 External reviews received after the Expert Panel meetings and before the final IRF Board meeting are discussed by the panel members via email, and the final grade is confirmed or altered based on the outcome of those discussions.